You Are Here

 Retiring ministers will receive official recognition of their new status from the Ministerial Fellowship Committee.

 Congregations benefiting from long and meritorious service concluded in a minister's later years may wish to grant emeritus/emerita status to the minister.
 Such status can be bestowed only by congregations, and like other honorifics, it is most meaningful when reserved for an indication of special regard.
 The UUA Bylaws (Art.
 IV, Sec.
 4.8[b]) award General Assembly voting status to ministers emeriti/ae in Fellowship who have received the award at least six months before the GA by vote of the congregation in which they were previously settled.
-For this reason it is important that congregations notify Ministry and Professional Leadership when an emeritus title has been bestowed.
+For this reason it is important that congregations notify Ministries and Faith Development when an emeritus title has been bestowed.
 Please see the Emeritus/Emerita Designation page for more information.

 On Being the Former Minister